John Chamberlain (died 1617): Young life

-Manorial lordship
+Baronial and manorial lordships

-The Barony of Churchdown, Gloucestershire, was granted to Sir John's father in 1552 in respect of his diplomatic services to King Henry VIII and King Edward VI: it consisted of the several manors of Churchdown, Hucclecote, Norton (Bishop's Norton), Shurdington, Witcombe, Compton Abdale, Oddington, Condicote and North Cerney.
-The manor of Prestbury, a seat belonging to the Bishops of Hereford since before the Norman conquest, was taken by Queen Elizabeth in 1560, and was leased to Sir Thomas Chamberlain in 1564.
-In 1574, the lease being granted to Robert, Earl of Leicester, the site of the actual manor-house, with its appurtenances and reversion, became detached from its lands and remained with Sir Thomas: Chamberlain then (October 1575) obtained the lifetime Keepership of the Park of Prestbury for himself and his son John, implying the intention of settled residence there.
+Churchdown and Prestbury

-By 1580, when Sir Thomas died, Condicote and North Cerney were not mentioned in his will, and Compton Abdale had been mortgaged to his stepson William Pierson.
-What was left of the barony, with the exception of Oddington, was bequeathed to John and his heirs male, together with lands at Parton (in Churchdown) and Upton St Leonards, and the manor-house at Prestbury, all with the reversions.
-John was to redeem Compton Abdale and convey it to his younger brother Edmund, who was given powers of entry upon Witcombe and Hucclecote for distraint in default of annuities owing and due to him.
-The third brother, Thomas, received Oddington.
-John and Edmund were about 21 and 20 when their father died, and had newly matriculated at Oxford; Thomas was about 13.
-Dame Anne (née Kyrkeke), stepmother to the elder boys since October 1567, continued to live at Prestbury until her death in 1588, but had no part in the manorial estates.
+The Barony of Churchdown, Gloucestershire, was granted to Sir John's father in 1552 in respect of his diplomatic services to Kings Henry VIII and Edward VI: it consisted of the several manors of Churchdown, Hucclecote, Norton (Bishop's Norton), Shurdington, Witcombe, Compton Abdale, Oddington, Condicote and North Cerney.
+The manor of Prestbury, a seat belonging to the Bishops of Hereford since before the Norman conquest, was taken by Queen Elizabeth I in 1560, and was leased to Sir Thomas Chamberlain in 1564.
+In 1574, the lease being granted to Robert, Earl of Leicester (John's godfather), the site of the actual manor-house, with its appurtenances and reversion, became detached from its lands and remained with Sir Thomas: Chamberlain then (October 1575) obtained the lifetime Keepership of Prestbury Park for himself and his son John, implying the intention of settled residence there.
+The large former deer park of the bishops of Hereford at Prestbury was by then somewhat decayed: the office was a jurisdiction, or franchise.